-The City of Auburn has once again pledged a five-to-one match for individual and corporate contributions of up to $50, 000 for the Louise Kreher Forest Ecology Preserve, a community outreach program for Auburn University’s School of Forestry and Wildlife Sciences.
-According to the agreement, the city is providing the grant in the form of matching funds in order to encourage community engagement and support for this resource for outdoor recreation and education.
+The City of Auburn has renewed its $50, 000 fund allocation for the Louise Kreher Forest Ecology Preserve, a community outreach program of Auburn University’s School of Forestry and Wildlife Sciences.
+According to the funding agreement, the city is providing the allocation to support the programs, upkeep and maintenance of the preserve for the use of Auburn residents.

 Spanning more than 120 acres, the preserve features more than five miles of trails through various habitats, educational displays and signage, a nature playground, an amphitheater and pavilion space for programs.
-The preserve plans to use contributions and the city’s community grant to help keep up with the maintenance and improvements needed to support its 20,000+ annual visitors.
+The preserve plans to use the city’s allocation to help offset the cost of operations and maintenance needed to support its 20,000+ annual visitors.

 “We are so happy the City of Auburn’s leadership voted to renew this funding.” said Jennifer Lolley, outreach administrator at the preserve.
 “This allocation demonstrates the City’s ongoing commitment to partner with Auburn University to provide ample green space and environmental education resources for our community.”

 The Louise Kreher Forest Ecology Preserve was established in 1993 by a gift of land from Louise Kreher Turner and Frank Allen Turner and is managed as a not-for-profit under the Auburn University Foundation.